LEGAL SERVICES OFFERED

 - preparing trademark applications

 Our services are best suited to clients who have clear ideas about their goals and plans for their nonprofit or business venture.
 We make client selection decisions based on client eligibility, staffing availability, and alignment with our law clinic teaching goals and the clinic setting.

 Nonprofit organization and community group applicants need to meet the following criteria:

-- The primary mission or a major focus of the organization or group is to serve low-income persons or historically-marginalized communities.
+- A principal activity (not necessarily the only activity) of the organization or group is to serve low-income persons or communities.

 - The organization or group cannot afford legal assistance or paying for legal services would negatively impact its charitable work.

 - The organization or group is located in Texas.

 Small business and social enterprise applicants need to meet the following criteria: